Yews to Eucalypts

 By 1878 William and Hannah were living with their family in Yendon.
 William worked as a bullocky carter and was often away from the home for months at a time.
 Some of his loads were supplies to the ‘diggings’.

-During 1879 William and his son John George had travelled to South Gippsland which was being opened up to select some land at Mirboo North.
+During 1879, William and his son John George traveled to South Gippsland.
+It was being opened up to select some land at Mirboo North.
 There they were shown two blocks of 320 acres each and finding the land suitable they lodged their claims.

 The selection was on fertile land with good access along the Morwell river and would reputedly have made excellent farming land.
 However due to an unscrupulous land agent who it is believed had some dodgy dealings with a Mr Black; they found on a further visit that the land they were originally shown and had lodged claims for was in the possession of said Mr Black.